 Classmate: Accused US teen stayed after school

-DANVERS, Massachusetts (AP) — A teacher who was allegedly killed by one of her students had asked him to stay after school the day she was killed, a classmate said Thursday, as students met with grief counselors and tried to come to grips with the slaying of the popular teacher.
+DANVERS, Massachusetts (AP) — A teacher who was allegedly killed by one of her students had asked him to stay after school the day she was killed, a classmate said, as students met with grief counselors and tried to come to grips with the slaying of the popular teacher.

 Rania Rhaddaoui sat two seats away from Chism in Ritzer’s Algebra I class, the final class of the school day.
 She said Chism was drawing in a notebook rather than taking notes Tuesday.